FAU-ED2Spr2021-Gr21/Project-Management-Django/README.md

 To load the database:

+ 1. Download the dump file from https://drive.google.com/file/d/1NB29_JRyXT2QSpN5LEM0Cww9QIgPWLyd/view?usp=sharing
- 1. Create a new project (or use the existing default project)
+ 2. Create a new project (or use the existing default project)
- 2. Add a local DMBS, making sure to remember the password
+ 3. Add a local DMBS, making sure to remember the password
- 3. Click the three dots next to your newly created DBMS and open up the terminal
+ 4. Click the three dots next to your newly created DBMS and open up the terminal
- 4. Change to the `bin` directory using `cd bin`
+ 5. Change to the `bin` directory using `cd bin`
- 5. Load the database from the dump file by running `neo4j-admin load --from C:\path\to\projdata.dump`
+ 6. Load the database from the dump file by running `neo4j-admin load --from C:\path\to\projdata.dump`

 Now, you can start the DBMS.
 To connect the database to the application, open up DJangoBackend\settings.py.
 Find the part that says `config.DATABASE_URL` and change it so that it looks like `config.DATABASE_URL = 'bolt://neo4j:<password>@localhost:7687'`.

-Once this is done, go back to the command line and use `python manage.py runserver` to run the development server to see the application.
+Once this is done, go back to the command line and use `python manage.py runserver` to run the development server.
+If everything was done correctly, you should be able to go to http://127.0.0.1:8000/ to see the application.

 ## Application Features